-Further, the Israeli government grants that we received for research and development expenditures limit our ability to manufacture products and transfer technologies outside of Israel, and, if we fail to satisfy specified conditions in the grants, we may be required to refund such grants, together with interest and penalties, and may be subject to criminal charges.
+Further, one of the Israeli government grants that we received for research and development expenditures relating to one of our products limits our ability to manufacture that product and transfer the related technologies outside of Israel.
+If we fail to satisfy specified conditions in that grant, we may be required to refund the grant, together with interest and penalties, and may be subject to criminal charges.